web-platform-tests/rfcs/rfcs/wptserve_py3.md

 ## Root problem (or; why is this hard?)

 In both Python 2 and 3, unprefixed string literals have the `str` type.
 However, the meaning of the `str` type has changed: in Python 2 it is a raw byte sequence, whereas in Python 3 it is a Unicode text string.
 The rationale behind the change was to move to a Unicode-by-default world: arguably most people who used `str` in Python 2 were probably dealing with text and should use Unicode, so this decision minimized the impact on code handling human-readable text.
-However in WPT we actually intended to use byte sequences (see [background](#background)).
+However in wptserve we often intended to use byte sequences (see [background](#background)).

 This pain is further compounded by the choice of types in some parts of the Python 3 standard library.
 The low-level [`http`](https://docs.python.org/3/library/http.html) library takes and returns the `str` type (i.e. Unicode string) almost everywhere except the body (see the [type](https://github.com/python/typeshed/blob/master/stdlib/3/http/client.pyi) [annotations](https://github.com/python/typeshed/blob/master/stdlib/3/http/server.pyi)).
 This is convenient for existing code from Python 2 but semantically different and makes it difficult to send raw bytes on the wire.
 On the upside, the standard library carefully and intentionally uses an 8-bit isomorphic encoding (latin-1/ISO-8859-1) when appropriate (e.g. [headers](https://github.com/python/cpython/blob/8c3ab189ae552401581ecf0b260a96d80dcdae28/Lib/http/client.py#L220)) to allow arbitrary byte sequences: